Skip to main content

 Update a Merchant

 To update an existing merchant, send a PATCH request to the update endpoint with any updated fields—such as legal name, contact information, or address.
+For more information about KYB verification and requirements, refer to the KYB Overview guide.

 If a merchant’s KYB status needs to be corrected or additional data is required to pass KYB checks, this endpoint should be used to resubmit or correct their business information.